Texas (band): 1999–2001: The Hush and commercial prominence

-2003: Careful What You Wish For
+2003–2006: Careful What You Wish For and Red Book

 In September 2002, Spiteri gave birth to her daughter, Misty Kyd, although motherhood did not prevent her from working on another album.
 In October 2003, Texas released the first single from their upcoming sixth album titled "Carnival Girl" which featured rapping vocals by Canadian artist Kardinal Offishall.
 The song reached No. 9 on the UK Singles Chart.
 Later that month, the album Careful What You Wish For was released.
 The album peaked at No. 5 on the UK Albums Chart and was certified Gold by the BPI for sales of over 100,000 copies in the United Kingdom.
 In December 2003, a second and final single was released from the album entitled "I'll See It Through", though this peaked at a lowly No. 40 on the UK Singles Chart.

-2005–2006: Red Book

 The band returned in August 2005 with a new single "Getaway", which peaked at No. 6, becoming the band's tenth UK top-ten single.
 It was followed by another new single, "Can't Resist", released in October 2005.
 The song reached No. 13 in the UK, and was followed by the band's seventh studio album, Red Book, released in November 2005.
 The album reached No. 16 in the UK Albums Chart, ending their run of top-10 albums though was certified Gold by the BPI for sales of over 100,000 copies in the United Kingdom.
 A third and final single from the album, "Sleep", was released in January 2006 and peaked at No. 6 on the UK Singles Chart.
 The song featured vocals from Paul Buchannan from the Scottish band the Blue Nile and the video featured comedian Peter Kay.
 On 21 February 2006, a promo-only single, "What About Us", was released.

-2007–2008: The BBC Sessions and hiatus
+2007–2011: Hiatus

 On 24 September 2007, the band released The BBC Sessions, which included radio sessions spanning from 1989 to 2005, with extensive liner notes and interviews with Spiteri.
 Cover songs include Elmore James's "It Hurts Me Too", the Beatles' "I've Got a Feeling", and Ashford & Simpson's "You're All I Need to Get By."
 In 2008, Spiteri embarked on a solo career.
 Her debut album Melody was released in July 2008 and debuted at No. 3 in the UK.
 Spiteri's second solo studio album The Movie Songbook was released on 1 March 2010, and peaked at No. 13 in the UK.